MotorSport Vision: History

-In 2013 MSV launched the BRDC Formula 4 Championship, selling all 24 cars within a month.
-The championship evolved to become the BRDC British F3 Championship shortly before the start of the 2016 season.
+In 2013, MSV launched the BRDC Formula 4 Championship, selling all 24 cars within a month.
+The championship later evolved into the BRDC British F3 Championship, just before the start of the 2016 season.

-In 2015, MSV completed the freehold purchase of a substantial former military airbase in north-east France, which it will develop into a major international motorsports complex.
+In 2015, MSV completed the purchase of the freehold for a substantial former military airbase in northeastern France, which it plans to develop into a major international motorsports complex.

-On 12 January 2017, MSV announced that it would take over the Donington Park circuit business and lease to the Donington Park Estate for an initial 21 year term.
+On 12 January 2017, MSV announced that it would take over the Donington Park circuit business and lease to the Donington Park Estate for an initial 21-year term.

-The Donington Park portfolio was expanded in 2021 with the purchase of the Donington Hall estate, including the 18th-century hall, plus the Hastings House and Lansdowne workshop buildings, with plans to create a 40-bedroom hotel, a stabling facility for supercars, classic cars and motorbikes and workshops for high-end motor engineering businesses.
+The Donington Park portfolio was expanded in 2021 with the purchase of the Donington Hall estate, including the 18th-century hall, the Hastings House and Lansdowne workshop buildings, with plans to create a 40-bedroom hotel, a stabling facility for supercars, classic cars and motorbikes and workshops for high-end motor engineering businesses.

 In August 2021, the BRDC British F3 Championship was rebranded as the GB3 Championship, and a month later, the creation of the GB4 Championship was also announced, for young drivers graduating from karting, club racing or junior saloons.

 New plans were announced for the French Couvron facility in 2022, with the circuit described as being the first self-sufficient eco driving and race circuit.
 It will be powered entirely by renewable energy generated from a solar park on the same site.

+On 30 September 2022 it was announced that MSV won the bid for purchasing Circuito de Navarra in northern Spain.
+MSV has since completed the first phase of its program of improvements.